 Before I go any further, I can’t tell you how many times I have been asked, “What in the world is Lillet?”
-In short, it’s an aromatised wine.
+In short, it’s an aromatized wine.
 This recipe calls for Lillet Blanc.
 If you’ve tried my Orange Blossom cocktail, then you might already have it on hand.
-And please don’t confused the Blanc with the Lillet Rosé from the Champagne Smash cocktail.
+And please don’t confuse the Blanc with the Lillet Rosé from the Champagne Smash cocktail.
 There is an obvious difference in taste.
 Trust me.

 Although my recipe is not quite Maison Souquet perfection, after some trial and error, it’s pretty darn close.
 I hope you enjoy it as much as I do.

 How To Make This Passion Fruit Cocktail

 YIELDS 1 SERVING

 • In a shaker, mix passion fruit puree, Lillet Blanc, and vanilla vodka over ice.

 • Shake for 15-20 seconds or so to get it good and cold.